adfinis/virtesk/doc/amoothei-tc-tools.rst

 Configuration
 -------------

-| All config file locations are relative to the environment variable
+All config file locations are relative to the environment variable ``$AMOOTHEI_TC_TOOLS_CONF_DIR``. |br|
-| ``$AMOOTHEI_TC_TOOLS_CONF_DIR``.
-This variable defaults to
+This variable defaults to ``/etc/amoothei-vdi/``
-  ``/etc/amoothei-vdi/``

 The config files are sourced by bash scripts, e.g. they have to be valid bash shell files.

-| First, the main config file (mandatory) is sourced, and then, the
-  individual config file (optional) is sourced as described below.
+First, the main config file (mandatory) is sourced, and then, the individual config file (optional) is sourced as described below. |br|
-| This allows to specify default values in the main config file, and to
-  overwrite them later if necessary.
+This allows to specify default values in the main config file, and to overwrite them later if necessary.

 Main Config File
 ~~~~~~~~~~~~~~~~